Reconquista

-Beginning in the 19th century, traditional historiography has used the term Reconquista for what was earlier thought of as a restoration of the Visigothic Kingdom over conquered territories.
-The concept of Reconquista, consolidated in Spanish historiography in the second half of the 19th century, was associated with the development of a Spanish national identity, emphasizing Spanish nationalist and romantic aspects.
-It is rememorated in the Moros y Cristianos festival, which was transported to Spanish colonies worldwide.
-In the 21st century, the concept has become important to far-right European political parties regarded as anti-immigrant and Islamophobic—especially with the Spanish Vox party and the French Reconquête party.
+Beginning in the 19th century, traditional historiography has used the term Reconquista as the restoration of the Visigothic Kingdom over conquered territories.
+The concept of Reconquista, consolidated in Spanish historiography in the second half of the 19th century, was associated with Spanish nationalism during the period of Romantic nationalism.
+Recent scholarship describes the Reconquista as a process that unfolded in multiple episodes, with regional variation.
+It is the inspiration for the Moros y cristianos festival, popular in the southern Valencian Community, and which is also celebrated in parts of Spanish America.
+The concept is also a meme of significance for the 21st century European far-right, who claims it as a symbol of an imagined quintessential Europe to be snatched away from the hands of Muslims and liberals.